 Are you planning on building a fence soon?
-Before anything else, you need to know the proper fence etiquette to avoid having issues with your neighbours in the long run.
+Before anything else, you need to know the proper fence local regulations to avoid having issues with your neighbours in the long run.
 Whether you’re building a fence to increase privacy and security, it will increase the aesthetic appeal of your home.

 With this quick guide, you will learn the unwritten rules when building a fence.
 Following these simple steps will help you build a good relationship with your neighbours.